The Council of Europe (CoE) has expressed alarm over the rise of right-wing extremism and neo-fascism in Croatia in a new report published on Tuesday.

 Schönhausen Palace in Berlin

-This Prussian Baroque palace was the location of the so-called Round Table talks in 1990 among both Germanys and the powers that occupied Germany at the end of the war: the USA, Great Britain, France and the Soviet Union.
+This Prussian Baroque palace was the location of the "Two Plus Four Agreement" talks in 1990 among both Germanys and the powers that occupied Germany at the end of the war: the USA, Great Britain, France and the Soviet Union.
 The four powers renounced all rights they held in Germany, paving the way for German Unification.
 Several plaques commemorate that this is where World War II finally ended.

 Racism in the media